wp-plugins/wpsc-support-tickets/readme.txt

 == Frequently Asked Questions ==

+= Q. How can I change the email sender from Wordpress to my own site? = IDB Support Tickets uses Wordpress to send all emails, so that your email settings are respected.
+With that said, since this question kept coming up, I added a feature to address this.
+Goto wp-admin > Support Tickets > Settings >

+Now make sure in the General tab that Show Advanced Settings? is set to True.
+If it is not, then set it to True and click the Update Settings button.

+Once Advanced Settings are activated, click on the Email tab, and use the following settings to override your default Wordpress email settings: Override Wordpress Email Sent "Name" & "From", Override Name Sent From, Override Email Sent From

 = Q. My bbPress menus all disappeared!
-How can I get them back? = The fix is to deactivate wpsc Support Tickets, go into bbPress settings at wp-admin > Settings > Forums > and then uncheck the "Automatically give registered visitors the XXXX forum role" and save your settings.
+How can I get them back? = The fix is to deactivate IDB Support Tickets, go into bbPress settings at wp-admin > Settings > Forums > and then uncheck the "Automatically give registered visitors the XXXX forum role" and save your settings.
 Once you've saved the settings, now just recheck the "Automatically give registered visitors the XXXX forum role" and save.
 Now reactivate wpsc Support Tickets and it should work perfectly with bbPress.

 = Q. I have other questions, where can I find answers? = For full documentation, support, addons, and related tools, visit [our site](http://wpscsupporttickets.com/wordpress-support-ticket-plugin/ "our site")